reenphygeorge/7DaysofAlgo/Challenge 2/bincy_benny.md

 * *main()*:gets input from the user and calls wording(),numToText() accordingly.

-P.S:I'll admit that this program might not be efficient and probably will need changes.😞
+P.S:I'll admit that this program might not be efficient and probably will need changes.😞 As a shortcoming it displays text or spells out numbers only till 9 digits.